 These ‘attachments’ shape our psyche at a very deep level.
 This is not so surprising or peculiar.
 However, the impact of those attachments or, indeed, lack of them, is often tested when change is forced on us by separation, divorce or death.

 So what is known about the way we connect and disconnect?
 What dilemmas are presented by the processes involved?

-HUMAN GROWTH AND DEVELOPMENT – the short comment!
+HUMAN GROWTH AND DEVELOPMENT – a short comment!

-Therapy exists to help identify other ways to behave today and to offer an opportunity to devise a revised role model to the next generation to come.
-That process requires a number of small, safe experiments to test our revisions.
+Therapy exists to help identify alternative ways to behave today and to offer an opportunity to devise a revised role model to the next generation to come.
+That process can be moved forward by small, safe experiments.
+These can test our revisions and tweak until we find ways to thrive.
 Some experiments will result in small defeats; we are not happy with the result.
 Other experiments result in small victories and we build on them.
 If we are lucky, the number of small victories increases, and the number of small defeats reduce.

-The tendency to ‘copy’ or react may help or hinder the next generation down.
+The tendency to ‘copy’ our carers’ behaviour, or to react against them, may help or hinder the next generation down.

 Several things can go wrong here.
 The child and carer may not connect at all.
 At the other extreme, they may connect so closely that one or other feels suffocated and, quite often, the fashion of ‘letting go’ or individuation, gets chaotic.
 The young person will want one thing, a parent will want another thing and other carers may have different ideas altogether!!
 Notice how authority figures – parents, teachers, social workers – often fail to identify any common purpose with the adolescents in their care.

 This can end up in a fair amount of conflict.
 I was going to say – imagine the chaos – but I realise many readers will not need to imagine it at all.